sewenew/redis-plus-plus/README.md

 In order to process these messages, you can set callback functions on `Subscriber`:
 - `Subscriber::on_message(MsgCallback)`: set callback function for messages of *MESSAGE* type, and the callback interface is: `void (std::string channel, std::string msg)`.
 - `Subscriber::on_pmessage(PatternMsgCallback)`: set the callback function for messages of *PMESSAGE* type, and the callback interface is: `void (std::string pattern, std::string channel, std::string msg)`.
-- `Subscriber::on_meta(MetaCallback)`: set callback function for messages of *META MESSAGE* type, and the callback interface is: `void (Subscriber::MsgType type, OptionalString channel, long long num)`.
+- `Subscriber::on_meta(MetaCallback)`: set callback function for messages of *META MESSAGE* type, and the callback interface is: `void (Subscriber::MsgType type, OptionalString channel, long long num)`. `type` is an enum, it can be one of the following enum: `Subscriber::MsgType::SUBSCRIBE`, `Subscriber::MsgType::UNSUBSCRIBE`, `Subscriber::MsgType::PSUBSCRIBE`, `Subscriber::MsgType::PUNSUBSCRIBE`, `Subscriber::MsgType::MESSAGE`, and `Subscriber::MsgType::PMESSAGE`.
 If you haven't subscribe/psubscribe to any channel/pattern, and try to unsubscribe/punsubscribe without any parameter, i.e. unsubscribe/punsubscribe all channels/patterns, *channel* will be null.
 So the second parameter of meta callback is of type *OptionalString*.

 All these callback interfaces pass `std::string` by value, and you can take their ownership (i.e. std::move) safely.